nlicalzi/launch_school/ls170_networking_foundations/lesson_3/notes.md

     * URIs provided uniformity in the way resources were addressed so they could be simply and easily located.
     * HTTP provided uniformity in the way a request for a particular resource was made and the way in which that request was responded to.
   * **HTTP** is the primary means by which applications interact with the resources which make up the web.
-  * A Uniform Resource Identifiers (**URI**) is a string of characters that identifies a particular resource, part of a system by which resources can be uniformly **addressed** on the web.
   * **Hypertext** is text displayed on a computer display with references (**hyperlinks**) to other text that the reader can immediately access.
   * **Hypertext Transfer Protocol (HTTP)** is the set of rules which provide uniformity to the way resources on the web are transferred between applications.
 * HTTP Book (**refer to ~/launch_school/open_book_shelf/HTTP/**)